treeverse/lakeFS/design/k8s-job-hook.md

 LAKEFS_HOOK_COMMIT_METADATA - Commit metadata (json serialized string)
 ```

-By default lakeFS will use the following as base definition to schedule a job:
+By default job created by the sidecar, will use the following definition as the base to schedule a job:

 ```yaml
 apiVersion: batch/v1